What is software piracy?

 Software piracy is the unauthorized copying or distribution of copyrighted software, including downloading, sharing, selling, or installing multiple copies of licensed software.
 Software piracy also includes license infringement – installing a piece of software more times than the license permits – as well as sharing software license codes, uploading software codes to websites so others can download and use it, sharing software license codes or activation keys, as well as user IDs and passwords for web-based software applications.

 Software piracy is illegal and can result in both civil as well as criminal penalties.
 It exposes businesses and consumers to security threats including malware, ransom ware, spyware and viruses, and leads to decreased efficiencies in organizations.
-Those who are aware of piracy at end-user organizations are encouraged to report it to bsa.org or to our confidential online reporting site at www.nopiracy.org.
+Those who are aware of piracy at end-user organizations are encouraged to report it to BSA through our confidential online reporting site at www.nopiracy.org.

 Who we are and what we do

 BSA serves as the world’s leading anti-piracy organization.
 BSA champions intellectual property rights of software copyright holders and helps curb software theft through vigorous enforcement programs in over 60 countries.
 BSA helps its members guard against software theft by taking legal action against commercial end-user license infringement, counterfeiting operations and Internet piracy.

 BSA also educates organizations through its suite of software asset management (SAM) solutions.
 SAM Advantage is an online course aligned to the ISO/IEC19770-1 SAM standard designed to educate users on SAM best practices and how to proactively increase IT efficiencies and reduce risks.
 It is available in multiple languages and successful completion leads to a Certification in Standards-based SAM for Professionals, or CSS(P).